 Every company, deliberately or not has its own culture.
 Some firms like traditional, rigid approach and monochrome transitional CVs.
 Every application should match the culture of the employer as closely as possible.
 Think company colours, method of application, all the way to the language used.
 What type of vocabulary is used?
 What tone does the company strike?
 What is the corporate font of choice?
 How do the senior company members refer to themselves?
 Are they partners?
 Vice presidents?
 Senior executive vice presidents?

 Linkedin is an incredibly powerful modern platform for job applications.
 It offers a wealth of information on the specific names and identities of the people that will be looking at your application.
 These people need to be researched.
 If you really want this graduate scheme then you have to be hungry for it and leave nothing to chance.
 You should research the name, educational background and work profile of every hiring manager found at your chosen firm.
 Use this information to match the application style to their personal taste.
 Also, send them a connection request, let them know that you have applied and write them a passionate and strong, professional message about how much you want this position.
 Ask for tips for writing your application and if you like something on their profile send them a sincere compliment or comment on their work.

 Know all the subtle nuances of the application system

 Many companies use their own sophisticated systems on websites to process applications and find the best candidates.
-Before applying through this system you should use the advice in points 1 and 2 to find out as much as possible about this process and how to get as much out of it as possible.
-If the process uses short video clips you need to ensure you apply through a device with a high definition web camera.
-You need to be in a very well lit area dressed in a uniform complementary to the uniform and work culture of the company.
+Before applying through this system you should use the advice in points 1 and 2 to find out as much as possible about this process.
+If the system uses short video clips you need to ensure you apply through a device with a high definition web camera.
+You need to be in a very well lit area dressed in attire complementary to the uniform and work culture of the company.
 If the process allows 30 seconds for each video clip, then practice answering questions to this time limit.
 Research everything you can about the system and prepare fully for each point.
 The more you break the process down the more better the odds of nailing the application.